fghaas/pyconit2023/markdown/talk.md

 They actually don't give you any kind of feedback about whether you're actually really good at something, whether you're actually excelling at something.
-But what school does is it warps the idea of excellence, to mean industrious compliance.
+But what school does is it warps the idea of excellence, to mean industrious, meticulous compliance.

 ### Excellence in school